Skip to main content

 • For all processing for other purposes, not required by any official guidance or instructions from the European Commission nor necessary for the implementation of the Erasmus+ Programme:

 Unless marked as optional, the applicant's replies to the questions in the application form are necessary to evaluate and further process the grant application in accordance with the Erasmus+ Programme Guide.
 Personal data will be processed solely for that purpose by the department or Unit responsible for the Union grant programme concerned (entity acting as data controller).
-Personal data may be transferred on a need to know basis to third parties involved in the evaluation of applications or in the grant management procedure, without prejudice of transfer to the bodies in charge of monitoring and inspection tasks in accordance with European Union law or to bodies mandated to undertake evaluations of the Programme or any of its Actions.
-In particular, for the purposes of safeguarding the financial interests of the Union, personal data may be transferred to internal audit services, to the European Court of Auditors, to the Financial Irregularities Panel or to the European Anti-Fraud Office and between authorising officers of the Commission and the executive agencies.
-The applicant shall have the right of access to his/her personal data and the right to rectify any such data.
-Should the applicant have any queries concerning the processing of his/her personal data, he/she shall address them to the Agency that has selected the project.
-In case of conflicts; the applicant also has the right of recourse at any time to the European Data Protection Supervisor.
+Personal data may be transferred on a need-to-know basis to third parties involved in the evaluation of applications or in the grant management procedure, without prejudice of transfer to the bodies in charge of monitoring and inspection tasks in accordance with European Union law or to bodies mandated to undertake evaluations of the Programme or any of its Actions.
+In particular, for the purposes of safeguarding the financial interests of the Union, personal data may be transferred to internal audit services, to the European Court of Auditors, to the Financial Irregularities Panel, to the European Anti-Fraud Office or to the European Public Prosecutor's Office and between authorising officers of the Commission and the executive agencies.
+The applicant shall have the right of access to their personal data and the right to rectify any such data.m In case of conflicts, the applicant also has the right of recourse at any time to the European Data Protection Supervisor.

-Concerning the processing of personal data under the Erasmus+ Programme, a detailed privacy statement, including contact information, is available on the website of the Commission and Executive Agency.
+Concerning the processing of personal data under the Erasmus+ Programme, a detailed privacy notice, including contact information for any queries concerning the processing of their personal data, is available here.

 The applicant shall inform the individuals whose personal data is contained in the proposal of the relevant privacy statement as indicated above, before submitting their proposals.